 Fix your hair with a small amount of dry shampoo.
 You can wear it down if you want or add a headband for a bit of glam.

-The last thing to do is to change into your outfit of choice, use some perfume and you are ready to get off that plane looking all fabulous!
+The last thing to do is to change into your outfit of choice and use some perfume, and you are ready to get off that plane looking fabulous!

 Thank you for stopping by!